-Once the office session is complete, he teaches you techniques you can use at home to keep you aware of your body and its state of relaxation or stiffness.
+Once the office session is complete, he teaches you techniques you can use at home.
+This helps to keep you aware of your body and its state of relaxation or stiffness.
 This portion of your therapy is called Mentastics.
 Your doctor will ask you to either dangle or swing your limbs, depending on your diagnosis.
-You may be prescribed movements that require you to shift from foot to foot or to move your body in broad, dance like motions.
+You may be prescribed movements that require you to shift from foot to foot.
+Or to move your body in broad, dance like motions.
 Your doctor will explain to you that it’s important to allow your body to relax and “let go” completely – in other words, you’ll need to allow your body to move freely and not control its movements.
 Mentastics is designed to help you integrate your body and mind.

 How Trager Massage Works

 Trager therapy works by helping you to integrate your mind and body so that they begin working together.
 This allows you to relax so you aren’t stiff and in pain.
 Because Trager therapy uses the power of your mind, you learn how to become more aware of the state of your body.
 This helps you learn when your emotional state is leading you to become physically stiff or when you are limiting normal body movements in response to your state of mind or from a fear of pain.